Koo8/learn_firebase_auth/README.md

   > > There are methods from 'auth' for 'sendEmailVerification' and 'sendPasswordResetEmail'.
 I am not using these functionalities here.
   > > use auth package, async all methods used inside this package, otherwise data saved inside useContext (with useReducer) won't in sync with auth.currentUser data.
   > > also put await into try block as a convention to catch all possible errors.
 - fireStore: for CRUD operations.
+For persistant login even after refreshing the page, in context provider, use useEffect to constantly update localStorage.setItem() whenever the user info changed.

 ### install react toastify

 - npm i react-toastify, add its style sheet

-### how to

-- how to clear all input values after signin?
-- how to notify user he/she is signed in? how to know if a user signed in, who is the user?
-- auth.currentUser info is not passed to Header immediately, should I use Context for this